 UNSW Library search tool for finding books and online resources.
 Different search features allow you to refine your search and to limit by available print and full text online resources.
 All items, including course materials, High Use Collection, exam papers, books, journal titles, maps, music, DVDs and UNSWorks are included in the search.

 Publications which have undergone an extensive review process often undertaken by academics and/or experts in the field.
-Peer-reviewed journals or articles are also known as refereed or scholarly.
+Peer-reviewed journals or articles are also known as refereed.
 Some databases allow you to limit a search to peer-reviewed journals or articles only.

 Presenting another person's work or ideas as your own.
 It is considered to be a type of intellectual theft and can be done intentionally or by accident.
 At UNSW plagiarism is grouped into the following categories: copying, inappropriate paraphrasing, collusion and duplication.